 - What can I expect one year from now?

-- What skills will I need to take care of me?
+- What skills do my family and I need to take care of me?
 Who will show us how to do this?

 - What services and resources can help me and my family?
 How do I access them?